 Of the sons, Edwin and William would go on to join Ben in the business, taking up their father’s trade, just as their father and grandfather before them had.

-We can glean the breadth of craftsmanship calcified in the amber of generational knowledge through hallmarks which list Ben as a jeweler, copper worker, silversmith, goldsmith, and engraver throughout his life.
+Hallmarks that list Ben as a jeweler, copper worker, silversmith, goldsmith, and engraver evince the breadth of craftsmanship passed and elaborated upon through the generations.
 Additionally, a hallmark from 1882 tells us that Edwin and William were also listed with an array of skills within the craftsman profession.
-This foundational artisanship passed through the family may offer some insight into the Barlings’ forthcoming adaptability as we see their capacity for taking on new specialties and bringing certain creative processes in-house (all of which we will soon delve into).
+This foundational artisanship passed through the family may offer some insight into the Barlings’ adaptability, as we'll see their capacity for taking on new specialties and bringing certain creative processes in-house (all of which we will soon delve into).

 The evolution into Barling, the briar pipe company, was soon to come.
 But we can observe that, as early as 1840, within their jack-of-all-trades craftsmanship was a niche for tobacco products such as cigar cutters and match strikers.
 One of the earliest instances of Barling (at this time B. Barling & Sons) engaging with pipecraft is in 1851 at the Great Exhibition of the Works of Industry of all Nations.
 Here, the team was awarded a medal as manufacturers of “silver-mounted meerschaum smoking pipes.”